 |Certificates of Deposit|| ||$1000 for all terms|

-The Bank of Fayette County has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-The Bank of Fayette County does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
+The Bank of Fayette County offers several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+The Bank of Fayette County does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-The Bank of Fayette County's CD rates are fair as compared against the national average.Back to Overview
+The Bank of Fayette County's CD rates are fair in comparison to the average U.S. bank.Back to Overview

 Find a The Bank of Fayette County Near Me

-The Bank of Fayette County has 11 physical locations across the U.S.Back to Overview
+The Bank of Fayette County has 11 physical branches in the U.S.Back to Overview